 Wright has been featured in a variety of publications in recent years including, in 2014, Blue Lake Review and Extract(s).

-“Why join WCA?
-To bring love, creativity and my perspective to anyone interested in receiving such gifts.”
+I joined WCA to bring love, creativity and my perspective to anyone interested in receiving such gifts.

 As with all articles published in WCA, the opinions expressed and factual research are entirely those of the article’s author.